-In 2010, Congress passed the Affordable Care Act, which expanded insurance coverage and created tax credits to make health insurance more affordable for low-income and middle-class Americans.
-With the ACA in effect, insurance companies are now required to provide coverage for drug rehabilitation and other mental health services, which is good news for anyone considering inpatient or outpatient rehab for a drug or alcohol addiction.
-So, does insurance pay for rehab?
-Coverage varies by plan, but many plans now cover the following services.
+In 2010, Congress passed the Affordable Care Act, which expanded insurance coverage and created tax credits to make health insurance policies more affordable for low-income and middle-class Americans.
+With the ACA in effect, insurance companies are now required to provide coverage for drug rehab programs and mental health treatment options, which is good news for anyone considering outpatient or inpatient rehab for substance abuse or alcohol addiction.
+So, does insurance cover the cost of rehab?
+Treatment coverage varies by health insurance plans, but many plans now cover the following treatment services.

-When people ask “Does insurance cover rehab?” they’re usually wondering if their insurance will cover an inpatient treatment program.
-Residential treatment is ideal for people with severe addictions, as well as people who don’t have an adequate support system at home.
-In a residential rehabilitation program, you’ll receive the support and encouragement you need to discover the underlying causes of your addiction and get started on the path to recovery.
+When people ask “Does insurance cover rehab costs?” they’re usually wondering if their health insurance covers an inpatient treatment program.
+Residential drug treatment is ideal for people with severe addictions, as well as people who don’t have an adequate support system at home.
+In a residential substance abuse treatment program, you’ll receive the support and encouragement you need to discover the underlying causes of your addiction and get started on the path to recovery.
 Inpatient programs are highly structured to ensure you spend most of your time working on your physical and mental well-being.

 If you can’t take time away from your work or family obligations long enough to attend an inpatient rehabilitation program, outpatient rehab is an excellent alternative.
-Outpatient treatment is well-suited for people with strong family support systems as it allows you to receive daily addiction treatment and then return to your home each evening.
+Our outpatient programs in NJ are well-suited for people with strong family support systems as it allows you to receive daily addiction treatment and then return to your home each evening.
 You may even be able to receive outpatient treatment around your work or school schedule.

-Insurance may cover a day program or an intensive outpatient program, both of which can help you uncover the root causes of your addiction and learn how to overcome life’s challenges without drinking or using drugs.
-A day program involves attending daily meetings for five to seven days per week.
+Your health insurance may cover a day program or an intensive outpatient program, both of which can help you uncover the root causes of your addiction and learn how to overcome life’s challenges without drinking or using drugs.
+A day program involves attending daily meetings for five to seven days per week at a rehab center.
 These meetings may last for several hours and include individual therapy, group therapy, meditation and other therapies designed to help you address your addiction and your overall mental health.

 Intensive outpatient treatment involves attending frequent meetings at the beginning of the program and reducing your attendance as you gain control of your addiction.
 Once you set your treatment goals, you’ll participate in a variety of therapies to help you avoid relapse and learn how to respond to your addiction triggers.
 These therapies may include group therapy, individual therapy, music therapy and art therapy.